 - If a prisoner is silent, he won’t die or earn his freedom, either.
 Same question will be asked to the next one in the queue and the game will continue.

 - Every prisoner must not look behind and must not pass any kind of hint to the others except say the valid allowed answers which all can hear.

-The Alien Chief finally rubs his tentacles and says, "Any questions?"
+The Alien Chief finally rubs his tentacles and speaks, “Questions?”
 All were silent.

 Result of test

-The happy news is: The shortest prisoner, the fourth in the queue, could correctly tell the color of his hat and got his freedom after the first three remained silent.
+The good news is: The shortest prisoner, the fourth in the queue from back, could correctly tell the color of his hat and got his freedom after the first three remained silent.